$5,595 | Completing Grades 6–8

 Day 1: Arrival in San José

-Meet up with your leaders and group in San José—either by joining the escorted flight from Miami or arriving on your own.
-We settle into our hotel and kick things off with games, name learning, and our first group dinner.
+Meet up with your leaders and group in San José, either by joining the escorted flight from Miami or flying in directly.
+We settle into our hotel and kick things off with games, community building, and our first group dinner.

 Day 2: Waterfalls & Ancient History